Skip to main content

 1. Discovery

 Buyers call get_signals on a signals agent.
-The agent may use your catalog for:
+The agent may use your published definitions for:

 • Natural language matching (“find automotive purchase intent signals”)